Skip to main content

 Petabytes Per Second (PB/s) to Tebibits Per Second (Tibps) Converter

-Type a value into the Petabytes Per Second (PB/s) field to convert to Tebibits Per Second (Tibps).
+Type your transfer speed in the input field to find Tebibits Per Second (Tibps) equivalent of your Petabyte Per Second (PB/s) value.
 1 PB/s = 7,275.957614 Tibps, covering both bit-based and byte-based transfer rate units.

 Convert Petabytes Per Second to Tebibits Per Second